Ali1995Askar/py_task_repo/README.md

 5- cd to root folder then run migrate command 'python manage.py migrate' <br />
 6- start Broker and set broker url in .env file with CELERY_BROKER_URL name <br />
 7- start celery using command 'celery --app=config worker --loglevel=info --logfile=logs/celery.log' <br />
-8- run scripts using 'python manage.py runscript **name_of_scripy**' <br />
+8- run scripts using 'python manage.py runscript **name_of_script**' <br />
 9- run tests using 'python manage.py test' to test the behavior <br /> <br />

 **Notes** <br />
-1- slow_iteration scripy take argument to change the 50 records number using command 'python manage.py runscript slow_iteration --script-args num 50' the default num value is 50. <br />
+1- slow_iteration script takes argument to change the 50 records number using command 'python manage.py runscript slow_iteration --script-args num 50' the default num value is 50. <br />

-2- when you run django and celery project will create logs folder at the root contains django.log file and celery.log file fot write logs of servers follow the logs using 'tail -f path_to_your_project/logs/name_of_log_file.log' <br />
+2- when you run django and celery project project will create logs folder at the root contains django.log file and celery.log file to write logs of servers to follow the logs you can use 'tail -f path_to_your_project/logs/name_of_log_file.log' <br />

 3- I used django_extensions for script running I think we can add command by extend base command to add new command to manage.py and use it to run scripts. <br />